-The average speed is a scalar quantity, which means, it is only represented by the magnitude and direction of travel is not important and is linked to the distance covered by the object.
+The average speed is a scalar quantity.
+It is represented by the magnitude and does not have direction.

 Average Speed Formula

-The formula for average speed is computed by calculating the ratio of the total distance traveled by the body to the time taken to cover that space.
-It is not the average of the speed.
+The formula for average speed is found by calculating the ratio of the total distance travelled by the body to the time taken to cover that distance.

 The average speed equation is articulated as:

-The equation (2) embodies the average speed formula of an object moving at a varying speed.
+Equation (2) is the formula for an average speed of an object moving at a varying speed.

 Problem 1: A runner sprints at a track meet.
-He completes an 800-meter lap in 1 minute 20 sec.
+He completes a 1000-meter lap in 1 minute 30 sec.
 After the finish, he is at the starting point.
 Calculate the average speed of the runner during this lap?